mwognicki/nestjs-otp/docs/README.md

 ## Usage

-**Secret is a string assigned individually to each user.
-It should never be set up globally per application.**
+**Secret is a string assigned to each user individually.
+It should never be set globally per application.**

-In most scenarios, the `OtpService` might not be directly utilized, as the primary logic for OTP authentication is handled efficiently by the `OtpGuard`.
-This guard orchestrates the OTP authentication process seamlessly within your NestJS application.
+In most scenarios, the `OtpService` may not be used directly, since the primary logic for OTP authentication logic is done efficiently by the `OtpGuard`.
+The guard manages the OTP authentication process inside your NestJS application without any hassle.

 The lifecycle of the `OtpGuard` involves the following steps: